 What age is Beat That! for?

-The box states that Beat That! is for those over 11 years old and before playing I was worried that my 10 year and 7 year old would find it too complicated and get bored with it easily.
-However this was not the case.
+The box states that Beat That! is for those over 11 years old and before playing I was worried that my 10 and 7 years old would find it too complicated and get bored with it easily.
+However, this was not the case.

 There were even some challenges that they could do that my husband and I struggled with.
 One of the challenges was to bend and pick up a cup with your teeth without your hands touching the floor.
 They found this a breeze, whereas to their utter amusement I didn't even get close and am kindly reminded of this every time we play!